 “I’m a witch,” Lila said, her voice still casual, much too mundane for Kanna’s taste.
 Kanna wasn’t sure whether to take such a comment literally or if it was yet another one of Lila’s metaphors.
 “Besides, I knew she was meant to learn the truth.
 I recognize a member of the cult when I see them, even before they’ve converted, even before they realize it themselves.
 If you have enough experience, it’s plain as day.”
-Lila’s eyes grew a bit relaxed, like she was watching a pleasant memory play in her mind.
+Lila’s eyes grew relaxed, like she was watching a pleasant memory play in her mind.
 “Goda was particularly hard to crack, though, as you might imagine.
 She had a very big Self—a very vast tangle of serpents—and so it took years of practice to wear her down enough where she could see her own snakes without the crutch of a shrine.
 Eventually, she leaned towards the truth, and she took the practice seriously, and she learned the breathing techniques and the mantras that had been passed down by the cult’s lineage over the centuries.”

 “Mantras….”
 Kanna, too, found herself reminiscing—but she reached for a much more recent memory.
 “That chant she whispered in my ear, in the room with the factory woman who was to become my master—earlier, you called it a mantra.
 What did it mean?
 What were the words she was saying to me?
 I couldn’t understand them at the time.”

-“It’s called The Mantra of Mahara’s Birth and Rebirth and it’s in the Ancient Middlelander tongue, so I don’t blame you for not being able to parse it.
+“It’s called The Mantra of Mahara’s Birth and Rebirth and it’s in the Ancient Middlelander tongue, so I don’t blame you for not being able to make sense of it.
 It means: ‘Samma begets Mahara, Samma begets Mahara,’ and so on.
 It calms the serpents.
 You chant it when they are writhing, to keep you from slipping out of lucidity and forgetting that this is all a dream.”

 Kanna stared at the woman.
 That familiar dread from before resurfaced; she saw that one of her snakes had stirred, the one afraid of death.
 “What do you mean by that?” she asked.
 “Goda said something similar to me.
 She made it sound like I had dreamt this whole world up, like all of existence had come out of my imagination, and so everything that happened in it was my fault.
 It drove me crazy.
 She’s crazy.”
-Kanna gritted her teeth, shook her head.
+Kanna gritted her teeth and shook her head.
 “I may love Goda, and I may have seen things that I truly cannot explain inside of those shrines, but I don’t understand all this mystical nonsense even now.
 Where does all of this even come from?
 What do you mean by ‘Samma’?
 You certainly can’t mean just some tiny Flower that grows in dung like everything else on this Earth.
 How is that worthy of worship?
 How can that give birth to a goddess?”
 Kanna paused when she noticed Lila’s odd expression.
 “I’m sorry.
 I don’t mean to insult your religion.
 It’s nothing personal, it’s just—”

 Kanna stood after a few seconds of hesitation, though Lila had not conveyed any impatience.
-Careful not to mar the floor when she pushed in her chair, she rounded the table and reached Lila’s side, watched as Lila pulled open the door of the cabinet and musty air hit them both in the face.
+Careful not to mar the floor when she pushed in her chair, she rounded the table and reached Lila’s side, watching as Lila pulled open the door of the cabinet and musty air hit them both in the face.

 Inside, rows of small, thin slats lined every shelf from left to right.
 At first, Kanna had thought they were books, but as she leaned closer she could see the subtle ridges of the wood knots on the spines.
 Lila pulled one out from the middle and the others clacked as they settled.
 She held it lightly in her hand for Kanna to see.

 “What is it?” she asked.
 She could see a vast valley with grasses and trees and sky—and a river in the distance with mountains behind it.
-In the very foreground, a flower stuck out from the plain.
+In the very foreground, a blooming flower stuck out from the plain.
 Many human figures of many sizes surrounded it, as if the plant had captured the focus of each one of them.

 “In spite of our common name, the Flower Cult is not a religion.
 We do not worship Flower.
 Most of us don’t worship anything, actually—though there’s nothing wrong with doing so, of course.”
-Lila pressed her hand to the wood, ran her fingers along the texture of the carved flower, which Kanna realized only then was so detailed that even the tiny veins on the stem were evident if she leaned closely enough.
+Lila pressed her hand to the wood, running her fingers along the texture of the carved flower, which Kanna realized only then was so detailed that even the tiny veins on the stem were evident if she leaned closely enough.